gordbot/cacheFRP/README.md

 Where dept.conf is the configuration file for the requested department or agency.

 ## Config files
 Config files are currently just shell script format files which assign department specific variables.
-Here is the CRA.conf CRA.conf
+Here is an example for the Canada Revenue Agency

+CRA.conf
 ```Bash
 FRPURL="https://www.canada.ca/en/revenue-agency/programs/about-canada-revenue-agency-cra/acts-regulations/forward-regulatory-plan/current-initiatives/regulatory-initiatives.html"